-Safety data will be presented by regimen.
-Treatment-emergent adverse events (TEAEs) will be summarized by causal relationship to the trial drug and by intensity.
-Clinical laboratory variables, ECGs, and vital signs parameters (uncorrected and corrected QT intervals, PR, and QRS and heart rate) will be summarized with descriptive statistics for period baseline, postdose, and change from period baseline to postdose values.
+Safety data will be presented by hepatic function group.
+Treatment-emergent adverse events (TEAEs) will be summarized by causal relationship to the trial drug and by intensity for each hepatic function group.
+Clinical laboratory variables, ECGs, and vital signs parameters (uncorrected and corrected QT intervals, PR, and QRS and heart rate) will be summarized with descriptive statistics for baseline, postdose, and change from baseline to postdose values by hepatic function group.